 The latest addition to the hair styling world, Titanium is the new black.
 These are metal plates, deemed safest for hair.
 They are great for all hair types, especially the thicker ones and transferring heat a much faster rate.
 Exposure to heat is less and damage the least.
 They’re durable and last a long time.

 Don’t miss: Best flat irons for curly hair

 The entire principle of how straighteners do so well at what they do is heat transfer.
 The science behind heat is very important here.
 Higher heat means easier and quicker ironing, but this doesn’t work for all hair types.
 Thin and fine hair can easily be ironed at less temperature while coarse and thick hair needs higher temperatures.
 It’s best to choose a straightener with adjustable heat settings.
 This will let you have control over the heat and let you decide what works for you.

 Cheap quality flat irons can have uneven heat distribution or what we call, hotspots which can lead to hair getting burnt.
 Especially fine or thin hair is prone to this.
 The latest quality best straighteners for thin hair are equipped with heat sensors that prevent this.

-Straighteners come in all shape and sizes.
+Straighteners come in all shapes and sizes.
 The heavy-duty ones are large and powerful.
 They’re used in salons and are great for thick hair.
-Plate width of more than 1 inch is considered as large iron.
+A plate width of more than 1 inch is considered as large iron.
 But depending on your use and hair type, one ought to stick to what’s suitable.
 Many people use flat irons for multi-purpose like creating waves or curls with it.
 Some only use them on the weekends or on special events.
 Some travel a lot so prefer smaller ones, so you need to analyze how much of it will you be using.

 Value for money